reTHINK-project/specs/dynamic-view/basics/deploy-hyperty.md

 In this situation, the App and the Hyperty are running in the same isolated sandbox which is different from the Hyperty Core Runtime Sandbox.

-Steps 10 - 11: The Runtime UA retrieves the App sandbox from the Registry and requests the App sandbox to deploy the Hyperty source code, extracting the configuration data from the Hyperty descriptor.
+Steps 10 - 11: The Runtime UA retrieves the App sandbox from the Registry **(Phase 2 New!) passing the App URL**, and requests the App sandbox to deploy the Hyperty source code, extracting the configuration data from the Hyperty descriptor.
 Then the App Sandbox is registered in the Msg Bus to receive messages targeting the new Hyperty.

 **Hyperty and App deployed in different sandboxes**